 Giant hogweed, as its name suggests, can grow to around 20ft tall.
 Displaying large leaves you can eat your dinner off!
 But, in order to help you to identify this noxious plant, I’ve included a free identification guide in this post.
 And it will tell you everything you need to know about the plant.
 So, do yourself a favour, and keep it with you whilst out foraging.

 Heady Aroma of Anise

-- and contains vitamin A and C, calcium, potassium, iron and phosphorus
+- And contains vitamin A and C, as well as, calcium, potassium, iron and phosphorus.

 Moving on, let’s take a look at the many names sweet cicely is also known by:

 - Sweet Fern

 - can be taken as a tea or tonic for asthma and other breathing problems